wavefrontHQ/docs/pages/doc/dashboards_getting_started.md

 permalink: dashboards_getting_started.html
 summary: Learn about the tutorial, example, and use case dashboards available in your Wavefront instance.
 ---
-Every Wavefront instance contains a set of getting started system dashboards to help new users learn about Wavefront benefits, capabilities, components, illustrative use cases, and example dashboards for specific domains.
+Every Wavefront instance contains [system dashboards](dashboards.html#dashboard-types) to help new users learn about Wavefront benefits, capabilities, components, illustrative use cases, and example dashboards for specific domains.

-You can quickly access any of these dashboards by selecting **Dashboards > All Dashboards** and clicking the indicated [tags](tags_overview.html).
+You can quickly access any of these dashboards by selecting **Dashboards > All Dashboards** and clicking the indicated [dashboard tags](tags_overview.html).

 {% include shared/system_dashboard.html %}

-## Demos
+## Tour Dashboards

-Identified by the tag **wavefront.tour**.
+Tour dashboards give you an overview of Wavefront features and illustrate how these features can be deployed to address various operational challenges.
+These dashboards are identified by the dashboard tag **~welcome.tour**.

-- Demo: Welcome to Wavefront - overview of Wavefront benefits and capabilities.
+- Tour: Welcome - gives an overview of benefits and capabilities.
-- Demo: Anomaly Detection: Finding a Needle in a Haystack - demonstration of how to find an anomalous event.
+- Tour: Anomaly Detection: Finding a Needle in a Haystack - demonstration of how to find an anomalous event.
-- Demo: Intelligent Alerting: Creating the Perfect Alert - demonstration of how to create an alert that does not fire spuriously.
+- Tour: Intelligent Alerting: Creating the Perfect Alert - demonstration of how to create an alert that does not fire spuriously.
-- Demo: Data Exploration: Analyzing an Event's Impact - demonstration of how to discover the affect of a code push on metrics.
+- Tour: Data Exploration: Analyzing an Event's Impact - demonstration of how to discover the affect of a code push on metrics.
-- Data Exploration: Metric Correlation and Capacity Planning - demonstration of how to correlate metrics with each other.
+- Tour: Data Exploration: Metric Correlation and Capacity Planning - demonstration of how to correlate metrics with each other.
-- Demo: Anomaly Detection: Using Weekly Patterns - demonstration of how to use historical data to establish a pattern and then create a visualization that captures when a service issue occurred.
+- Tour: Anomaly Detection: Using Weekly Patterns - demonstration of how to use historical data to establish a pattern and then create a visualization that captures when a service issue occurred.
+- Tour: Sample Cluster Metrics - displays metrics from a cluster containing several types of sources (application server, database, host, network, etc.).
+- Tour: Sample Telegraf Metrics - displays metrics from hosts where the Telegraf collector agent is being used for system metric collection.

-## Tutorials
+## Tutorial Dashboards

-Identified by the tag **wavefront.tutorial**.
+Tutorial dashboards illustrate how to use Wavefront features to formulate queries, display data returned from queries, and construct queries to solve salient use cases.
+These dashboards are identified by the dashboard tag **~welcome.tutorial**.

 - [Intro: Home](#intro-home-dashboard) - contains links to getting started dashboards and documentation.
 - Intro: Getting Started with Wavefront Query Language - contains charts that illustrate different elements of Wavefront Query Language.